t0pez/SpecificationExtensions/README.md

 # SpecificationExtensions

+This repository contains two projects

+#### - t0pez.SpecificationExtensions.Core
+#### - t0pez.SpecificationExtensions.Generators

-This two packages adds some extensions for Ardalis.Specification package
+These two packages adds a few extensions for Ardalis.Specification package.
+Using these packages gives you an opportunity make you specifications more reusable

 ## Package SpecificationExtensions.Core
 Provides few base specifications and extesions for them